AhmedSaeed2305/FWDLandingPage/README.md

 Finally, I started adding collapsing feature to the sections when the user click on the section header and highlight the header when hovered to indicate that there is a feature here.

 - After submitting it first time and got the review I started working on the missing features to meet the rubric specifications

 I removed the css scroll behavior: smooth and added it with JS using scrollIntoView function to the sections and using ScrollTo function to back to top button

 Then, I added the highlight function to the nav buttons to indicate the selected section.

 Finally, I done some code refactoring as collecting all golobal variables to the top of the code and changed the addEventListener functions to the new syntax version.

+- After 2nd review the reviewers highlighted a bug that the nav bar on small screens was getting highlighted by the hover class not by active class so I made the active class more specific for the nav bar than the hover class.

 ## Git